Joe Turkel: Career

 He retired from acting after reprising his role of Eldon Tyrell in the 1997 Blade Runner video game.
 As of 1999, he lived in Southern California and wrote screenplays.
 He said in a 2014 interview that Paths of Glory was his favorite among his films.
 Prior to his death, Turkel wrote a memoir, The Misery of Success, scheduled for a now-posthumous 2022 release.

 Personal life

 Turkel was married to Anita Josephine Cacciatore, with whom he had two sons.
 When he attended a 2011 rally in Occupy Seattle, he referred to himself as a "liberal progressive Democrat".

+Death

 On June 27, 2022, Turkel died at the age of 94 from liver failure at Saint John's Health Center in Santa Monica, California.